Second Seminole War: Aftermath

 Peace had come to Florida for a while.
 The Natives were mostly staying on the reservation, but there were minor clashes.
 The Florida authorities continued to press for removal of all Natives from Florida.
-The Natives for their part tried to limit their contacts with the American settlers as much as possible.
+The Natives tried to limit their contacts with the American settlers as much as possible.

 As time went on there were more serious incidents.
 The government resolved once more to remove all Indians from Florida, and applied increasing pressure on the Seminoles until they struck back, starting the Third Seminole War of 1855–1858.